In Guides

 Main Function

-Now we put it all together inside a function called main since we want to run it easily with one function call:
+Now we put it all inside a function called main since we want to run it easily with one function call:

 async def main():